Diabetic Kidney Disease: General management

 Aldosterone antagonists (spironolactone, epleronone) and direct renin inhibitors (aliskerin) reduce proteinuria in short-term studies but have not been demonstrated to prevent the development or progression of DKD or cardiovascular disease.

-Dual RAAS blockade (see section on Antihypertensive agents, below)
+Dual RAAS blockade is not recommended (see section on Antihypertensive agents, below)

 Blood glucose control (see chapter on glycemic control for more details)

 Hyperlipidemia is common in diabetic patients with renal disease.
-Treatment with a statin reduces cardiovascular disease risk and may reduce albuminuria and risk of GFR loss in chronic kidney disease.
-Therapy with a Statin should be considered if the LDL cholesterol is > 100mg/dl with an LDL treatment goal of <100mg/dl.
-An LDL treatment goal of <70mg/dl is optional.
+Treatment with a statin does not affect progression of kidney disease, but reduces cardiovascular disease risk in people with diabetes and chronic kidney disease.
+Therapy with a Statin should be considered if the LDL cholesterol is >100 mg/dl with an LDL treatment goal of

 For diabetics with chronic kidney disease, a moderate protein restriction of 0.8 g/kg body weight per day has been shown to reduce the risk of progression of albuminuria/proteinuria and loss of GFR.
+Recent data also suggest that ‘Mediterranean’ diets with more fruits and vegetables, fiber, legume and nuts and lower intake of salt, refined sugar and meat -particularly red meat- may slow progression of kidney disease.
 For other dietary interventions in patients with chronic kidney disease please see the chapter on chronic kidney disease.

 Smoking has been demonstrated to contribute to the rapidity of GFR loss in diabetic patients with kidney disease.
 Therefore smoking cessation should be strongly considered for any diabetic patient.
 Regular exercise can lead to weight loss, reduction in creatinine and albuminuria and should be encouraged.
 Normalization of the BMI (18.5-14.9) should be a treatment goal.